 Where do you put your jewelry when you travel?
 My necklaces tend to be in a knot at the bottom of my toiletries and I can never find that second earring.
 A travel jewelry box is something I would have never sought out, but was thrilled in Scenic Suitcase’s new gift guide.
 “This compact Vlando case is wonderful for carrying jewelry on your travels (bracelets, earrings, rings, necklaces, etc).” says Stephanie.
 “Its silver-toned fastener with Tiffany blue exterior makes it a classy solution for travel organization needs.”

 In a 104-square-foot camper, we can only have so many toys, and the fun of bocce is worth every inch.
 We bring this Italian bowling game with us wherever we go because it fits neatly in our trunk and can be played on virtually any terrain.
 Don’t let those dirt courts box you in, bocce takes on a whole new dimension at the beach, in a dense forest, indoors with furniture obstacles, or out a second-story window (#VerticalBocce).

-A must-have for every US explorer, The America The Beautiful parks pass gets you and a carload of friends into 2,000+ federal recreation sites—for just $80 bucks!
+A must-have for every US explorer or pent-up globetrotter, The America The Beautiful parks pass gets you and a carload of friends into 2,000+ federal recreation sites—for a mere $80/year!
 Just having it in our glovebox has prompted the best detours.
 (We’ve seen 10 national parks on this year’s pass alone, saving over $300 and creating countless memories.)
 Have someone over 62 on your list?
 They get a lifetime pass for the same price!
-To make it official, purchase the pass under your name and it will come with two blank signature lines for use by the gift recipient.
+Purchase a pass and it will come with two blank signature lines for use by the gift recipient.
 Inspire exploration, promote conservation, and earn shotgun on their next road trip.